Essential Cloud Management Best Practices

 Add on-demand pricing vs reservation pricing and at the end of this exercise, you’ll have a list to present to your CFO that strongly justifies upfront pricing.

-Hyperglance’s interactive diagram, inventory list, and cost explorer are particularly useful for this exercise, enabling you to see costs for different environments right away and drill down as needed.
+Hyperglance’s interactive cloud diagram, inventory list, and cost explorer are particularly useful for this exercise, enabling you to see costs for different environments right away and drill down as needed.

 Consider working with a reseller